colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **BI:** Business Intelligence — Technologies, practices, and strategies for collecting, integrating, analyzing, and presenting business data to support better decision-making.

+- **BID:** Twice Daily — Medical dosing abbreviation indicating medication should be taken twice per day (from Latin "bis in die").

 - **CDC:** Change Data Capture — A technique for identifying and capturing changes made to data in a database, enabling real-time data synchronization and eliminating batch processing delays.

 - **CDO:** Chief Data Officer — Executive responsible for enterprise data strategy, governance, and data-driven value creation.